9ntonio/OmneSoft/README.md

 - Use built-in validation functions for ARIA structure
 - Use client-side data filtering for custom filtering in Community Edition
 - Implement proper cleanup for custom UI components and event handlers
+- Avoid Enterprise-only features when using Community Edition

 **Troubleshooting:**